 - Didactic lecture opportunities – University of Houston College of Pharmacy

 - Teaching Certificate Program offered through the University of Houston College of Pharmacy

 Resident experiences are scheduled on a 1 to 2 month basis or in a longitudinal format.
-In general, experiences start on the 1st day of the month.
+In general, experiences start on the first Monday of the month.
 The resident is required to successfully complete all required PGY2 Critical Care residency learning experiences, including: